Writing a letter. Is it a lost skill or not?

 2. ADDRESSEE

-Information of who will receive the letter—the recipient.
-Include the recipient’s name, title, company name, and mailing address.
+Provide the recipient’s information: name, title, company name, and mailing address.

 3. SALUTATION

-Use proper titles and the recipient’s last name followed by a comma or a colon for more formal letters and use proper titles such as Mr., Mrs., Ms., Lt.Col., Maj., etc. Informal letters may be addressed using the recipient’s first name.
+Use proper titles and the recipient’s last name.
+After the last name, place a comma or a colon for more formal letters.
+Appropriate titles include Mr., Mrs., Ms., Lt.Col., Maj., etc. In informal letters, you may address the recipient using their first name.

 4. BODY

-Keep the body of the letter short and concise.
+Keep the letter’s body short and concise.
 Organize the content into three main parts: introduction, content, and conclusion.
-The content is usually divided into three major statements or three main points.
+Typically, divide the content into three major statements or main points.

 5. CLOSING